alb-soul/chatGPT-electron/README.md

 # chatGPT-electron
-ChatGPT of OpenAI builded with electron for desktop app
+ChatGPT (https://chatgpt.com) of OpenAI (https://openai.com) builded with electron for desktop app.

+## Installation
+Download the AppImage from Release page here